Intelligence without compromise

 Turn your document universe into structured knowledge so the AI already understands the landscape before you ask.

 Most AI tools help you search.
-This helps you stop re-explaining your world.
+This helps you stop your world.

 The usual pattern is simple: drop in a file, ask a question, hope the model notices the right detail, then do it again tomorrow with a different file.
 Useful?
 Absolutely.
 But that is still temporary context.
 It is not durable understanding.